mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 All the spacecraft in this chapter are in common use throughout the Third Imperium and equivalent designs will be found in most other universes too.

 OLDER SHIPS Many ships serve for decades or even centuries before being scrapped.
 Travellers and free traders are often forced by necessity to purchase outdated and damaged vessels instead of new and pristine ships.
 Travellers purchasing an outdated ship may do so by rolling on the Outdated Ships table.
-Older ships will have a number of ‘quirks’ that may affect their operation, rolled for on the Spacecraft Quirks table.
+Older ships will have a number of 'quirks' that may affect their operation, rolled for on the Spacecraft Quirks table.

 **DECKPLAN LEGEND:**